Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         icon: "#lock"
         title: Security
         desc: >
-          Be the first to know when doors and windows open.
-Link all your alarm components and view them on your mobile devices and so much more.
+          Be the first to know when doors and windows are being opened.
+Link all your alarm components and view them on your mobile device.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/
         aos: fade-up
         icon: "#heat"
         title: Climate Control
-        desc: "Control the building temperature and office or home environment through reliable technology.
-Remotely manage the temperature even off site. "
+        desc: Control the building, the office or your home environment through proven and reliable technology.
+When off site, manage the temperature remotely.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/
         aos: fade-up
         icon: "#computer-speaker"
         title: TV and Music System
-        desc: TV and music systems that provide both best lifestyle choice combined with best picture and sound quality.
+        desc: TV and music systems that provide both best lifestyle choices combined with best picture and sound quality.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/
         aos: fade-up
         icon: "#wifi"
         title: Network & Wifi
-        desc: "Commercial grade network and wifi systems are your guaranteed connection to the  global community.  "
+        desc: Commercial grade network and Wi-Fi systems are your guaranteed connection to the global community.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/